 What to do if a student violates the Academic Code of Conduct

 - Meet with the student to discuss the violation.
-This is imperative as many students indicate they do not fully understand what they have done or the consequence(s)of the violation.
+This is important since many students indicate they do not fully understand what they have done nor the consequences of the violation.

-- Within 10 class days of assigning the grade you must notify the student in writing through a letter.
-The letter must be delivered by certified mail or hand-delivered to the student.
-Thisletter must include the following:
+- Within 10 class days of assigning the grade, you must draft a letter addressed to the student.
+This letter must include the following:

 - A specific description of the violation